How do you stack up? Do a Posture Check Using Any Digital Camera.

-- Get a friend to take 3 pictures of you: from the front, back, and side.
+- Take 3 pictures of yourself: from the front, back, and side.

-- Stand tall with what feels like your “Best Posture” (Don't look in a mirror to cheat!).
+- Stand tall with what feels like your “Best Posture” (Don't look in a mirror!).

-- Print the pictures, one to a sheet.
+- Print the pictures, one to a page.

-- Place a dot between your feet on front and back views, and on your ankle in the side view.
+- Place a dot between your feet on front and back images, and on your ankle in the side view.

 - Fold each paper in half vertically, neatly at the dot.

 FRONT & BACK IMAGES:

 - The two halves of your body should be the same.

 - Is your head and/or torso off to one side?

 - Are your arms are hanging differently with one further from your body than the other, or one hand is lower than the other?